Best Anti-Ransomware Programs in 2026: Expert Tested

 Norton’s industry-leading real-time protection blocked every ransomware sample I tried out.
 All you have to do is make sure it’s turned on, and your device will stay safe from the worst cyber threats that a hacker could program.
 Its web protection is also really good — and since ransomware is often delivered via social engineering scams, having excellent web protection is a must.

 Norton has several plans to choose from, and even the priciest is still pretty affordable.
 The cheapest plan, Norton Antivirus Plus, comes with basic anti-malware (including anti-ransomware) and real-time protection, a password manager, a firewall, and 2 GB of cloud storage for $29.99 / year*.
-Norton 360 Standard covers 3 devices and adds some extra features (namely the unlimited-data VPN, dark web monitoring, and 10 GB of storage) for $39.99 / year*.
+Norton 360 Standard adds some extra features (namely the unlimited-data VPN, webcam protection, and dark web monitoring) for $39.99 / year*.
+Standard covers either 1 or 3 devices and provides between 2 and 10 GB of cloud storage (varies by country).

-That said, the best-value plan is Norton 360 Deluxe, which costs $49.99 / year*, covers 5 devices, and includes a privacy monitor, 50 GB of storage, and some of the best parental controls I’ve tested.
-If you’re a US customer, you can take advantage of Norton 360 with LifeLock to get credit monitoring and identity theft protection as well.
+That said, the best-value plan is Norton 360 Deluxe, which costs $49.99 / year*, covers 5 devices, and includes a privacy monitor (US only), 50 GB of storage, and some of the best parental controls I’ve tested.
+In the US and certain other countries, you can also take advantage of Norton 360 with LifeLock to get credit monitoring and identity theft protection.
 All of Norton’s plans come backed by a 60-day money-back guarantee, so you’ll have plenty of time to test it out risk-free.

 Get Norton 360 Deluxe for only $49.99*!